09 Oct Mental Health and 10 Ways How to Cope with Stress Related to COVID-19

 5. Problem or cognitive distortions?

 Ask yourself, is it a problem, or is it just the irrational thought pattern?
 If you have a real problem, for example, afraid of losing a job, financial issues, and being surrounded by infected people, the solution is to solve a problem.
 But if you worry about things with no rational background, then your task is to control your negative thoughts.
-The most common distortions are “all or nothing thinking,” overgeneralizing, filtering, jumping into conclusions, blaming, and others.
-Be aware of them, try to stop and reevaluate them into more positive, constructive ones.
+The most common distortions are “all or nothing thinking,” overgeneralizing, filtering, jumping to conclusions, blaming, and others.
+Be aware of them, try to stop, and reevaluate them into more positive, constructive ones.

 Worrying too much means overthinking about negative things that may occur in the future.
 But sometimes worries are part of our problem, and we cannot ignore it.
 Worrying time can help to relieve stress and anxiety.
 Define time in a day, for about 10-15 minutes, and allow yourself to worry, define what you will worry about (ready news about COVID-19 is part of the worrying time).
 Postpone all your daily worries till worrying time.
 At the end of worrying time, ask yourself, is there anything I can do about the concern?
 If the answer is yes, plan (problem-solving) if the answer is no, try to let go of the worries.